Introduction to Singapore Shares & Share Classes for first-time entrepreneurs

 Classes of Shares

 Although share classes are more common in public limited companies, it is not uncommon for private limited companies to issue shares of different classes, especially as it flourishes, in order to accommodate the needs of various stakeholders.
 For instance, a private limited company may wish to vary the dividends payable to the different shareholders, to create non-voting shares for family members, or redeemable preference shares for employees.

-Since the law in Singapore is flexible in the creation of share classes, there are no special restrictions on issuing shares with different rights.
-Share classes can be referred to by any name – such as “preference shares” with no voting rights, “management shares” with extra voting rights, “alphabet shares” such as A-shares and B-shares.
+As the law in Singapore is flexible when it comes to the creation of share classes, there are no special restrictions on issuing shares with different rights.
+Share classes can be referred to by any name – such as “preference shares” with no voting rights, “management shares” with extra voting rights, and “alphabet shares” such as A-shares and B-shares.
 These share classes do not have any legal definition, so their associated rights would need to be defined in the Constitution, or in the Resolution that creates the particular class of shares.

 Some typical classes of shares, and their attached rights, are:

 - Ordinary shares : Most companies have just ordinary shares.
 These shares entitle the holder to (a) 1 vote per share, (b) participate equally in dividends, and (c) a share in the surplus capital if the company is wound-up.